-In Alabama, a DUI arrest triggers both a criminal case and a Department of Public Safety administrative case.
-Because even a “first offense” DUI arrest can lead to substantial fines, court costs, jail time, and mandatory driver license suspension or revocation, anyone arrested for a DUI offense needs a qualified and experienced attorney protecting their rights.
+In Alabama, a DUI arrest triggers both a criminal case and an Alabama Law Enforcement Agency (ALEA) administrative case.
+Because even a “first offense” DUI arrest can lead to substantial fines, court costs, potential jail time, mandatory probation, and mandatory driver license suspension, anyone arrested for a DUI offense needs a qualified and experienced attorney protecting their rights.

 The criminal case involving an alcohol-related DUI arrest allows the prosecutor to select two different or alternative methods of proof.
 The first type of DUI violation is referred to as “driving under the influence” violation and is focused on whether the driver was physically and/or mentally impaired by alcohol and was operating a vehicle in an “unsafe manner.”

 The second type of DUI violation is a violation of the state’s “per se” law which is solely concerned with the driver’s blood alcohol content (BAC) being .08% percent or greater at the time the test was administered.
 Prior to trial the prosecution must elect which method of proof, or alternate section of the statute, will be prosecuted before the court.

 There are different BAC standards for persons operating a commercial motor vehicle or a school bus or day care bus.
 The legal limit is .04% BAC for commercial vehicle drivers and .02% BAC for bus drivers and day care drivers.
 Note that these blood alcohol levels are very low amounts of alcohol, and equal only 4/10 or 2/10 of 1% alcohol in a person’s bloodstream at the time of the test.